I always say, “Show me a person’s calendar and I’ll show you their priorities.”

 - Social status

-I want to take a look at the four most common Money Dials.
-As you read, take note of how they fit into your spending habits.
+Let’s take a look at what each of these Money Dials looks like.
+As you read, take note of how they fit into your own spending habits.

 Money Dial #1: Convenience